A glossary of art vocabulary and definitions beginning with M.

 - The art or process of producing certain patterns of a veined or mottled appearance in imitation of marble by means of colors so prepared as to float on a mucilaginous liquid which possesses antagonistic properties to the colors prepared for the purpose.

 - Maritime Art

 - Any art that gets its inspiration from the sea.
 It is a genre of art that often depicts ships and life out on the open sea.
 Also referred to as marine art.
 Click for more information about maritime art or marine art.

 - A work done with extraordinary skill, especially a work of art, craft or intellect that is an exceptionally great achievement.

-- Material or technique an artist works in; also, the component of paint in which the pigment is dispersed.
+- Material or technique an artist works in, oil paint and watercolor are examples; also, the component of paint in which the pigment is dispersed.

 - An inexpensive paint thinner which cleans brushes, thins paint, cleans furniture, and removes wax often used as a substitute for turpentine.